layumi/Image-Text-Embedding/README.md

 - [ ] Run the code on another machine

-# Prepare Data
+# Prepocess Data
 1. Extract wrod2vec weights.
 Follow the instruction in `./word2vector_matlab`;

-2. Prepare the dataset.
+2. Prepocess the dataset.
 Follow the instruction in `./dataset`.
 You can choose one dataset to run.
 Three datasets need different prepocessing.
 I write the instruction for [Flickr30k](https://github.com/layumi/Image-Text-Embedding/tree/master/dataset/Flickr30k-prepare), [MSCOCO](https://github.com/layumi/Image-Text-Embedding/tree/master/dataset/MSCOCO-prepare) and [CUHK-PEDES](https://github.com/layumi/Image-Text-Embedding/tree/master/dataset/CUHK-PEDES-prepare).

 3. Download the model pre-trained on ImageNet.
 And put the model into './data'.